The Law Office of Drozdowski & Rabin, PLLC The Law Office of Drozdowski & Rabin, PLLC

 PHONE CALL CASE EVALUATION

-Disability for Genitourinary Disorders
+SSD Benefits for Genitourinary Disorders

 A large number of people suffer from a variety of diseases in the genitourinary system, which is composed of your kidneys, urinary tract, bladder, urethra, and genital organs.
 Disorders of the genitourinary system include a wide range, from those that are asymptomatic to those that cause an array of debilitating signs and symptoms.
 Some causes of these disorders include congenital anomalies, infectious diseases, trauma, or conditions that secondarily involve the urinary structure.